 You'll need an even number of players and a full deck of cards for each player (including the jokers).
 We use four red decks for four players and add blue decks for additional players.
 This helps when storing the game, so we don't have to count out the first four decks each time we play.

 We never play with more than six players.
 If eight people want to play, we divide into two different groups.
 Otherwise, it seems like the game never ends!
-A hand and foot match consists of four rounds with each round scored as described below.
+A hand and foot match consists of four rounds, and each round is scored (see how to score further below).

 - Players sit around the table in teams of two, with team players sitting opposite one another.